 The next morning we went to the office and told them that we were leaving a day early.
 Still on a very tight financial budget, we asked if we could have our money back for the last night, especially since we were leaving early because of the unfortunate situation of the close proximity of our campsite to a swampy mosquito breeding ground.
 After a short period of arguing with the manager about why we should be reimbursed for our unused night, he finally gave an exasperated sigh and said, “Well, some people just aren’t cut out for camping.”

 Excuse me?
 We weren’t cut out for camping?
 We had survived a premarital bout of altitude sickness on our very first camping trip when we went to the Rocky Mountains and still kept camping.
-We had travelled from Indiana to Yellowstone National Park and back in eight days with the bare minimum of our camping supplies, setting up our tent and taking it down every day, sometimes in the dark with just a single propane lantern shedding shadowed light on our progress.
+We had traveled from Indiana to Yellowstone National Park and back in eight days with the bare minimum of our camping supplies, setting up our tent and taking it down every day, sometimes in the dark with just a single propane lantern shedding shadowed light on our progress.
 We had chased off hungry raccoons and thwarted them from taking our food out of our screen tent storage locker.
 We had survived a thunderstorm on the sandy shores of Lake Michigan and kept camping even though water had gotten through the floor of our tent, leaving puddles at our feet as we climbed out of our bed.

-We could handle a couple mosquitoes, thank you.
+We could handle a couple of mosquitoes, thank you.
 We just didn’t think it was necessary for us to tolerate hoards of them.

 We didn’t know it at the time, but that trip to Wisconsin was one of our last camping trips in our tent.
 One month later we were driving up to Michigan to tell our parents that they were going to be grandparents, changing our camping lives forever.
 And when we finally got back into camping, Wisconsin was never on my radar, especially after our bad first experience camping in the state.

-But with a wedding in Dubuque, Iowa, right across the river from Wisconsin, it seemed like a waste of vacation travel to not spend a couple days in Wisconsin, taking our kids there for their first time and earning a camping sticker that we could place on our camper.
+But with a wedding in Dubuque, Iowa, right across the river from Wisconsin, it seemed like a waste of vacation travel to not spend a couple of days in Wisconsin, taking our kids there for their first time and earning a camping sticker that we could place on our camper.
 So I found a location that would put us within shouting distance of Dubuque and appeared to be close enough for us to do at least one sightseeing activity in the state.

-To be honest, I knew Wisconsin had its pretty spots, especially up north closer to the Michigan’s Upper Peninsula, but I had no idea just how lovely the Mississippi River portion of Wisconsin actually is.
-We drove into a park full of green trees, river overlooks, and a near perfect reserved camping spot in the back of the campground.
+To be honest, I knew Wisconsin had its pretty spots, especially up north closer to Michigan’s Upper Peninsula, but I had no idea just how lovely the Mississippi River portion of Wisconsin actually is.
+We drove into a park full of green trees, river overlooks, and a near-perfect reserved camping spot in the back of the campground.
 And even though our set up wasn’t easy (we had to use an adaptor to run water to our camper so we could fill up the tank, in the sprinkling rain, with thunder rolling in the distance), by the time we were in our spot, we couldn’t be happier with where we were.
 There was no playground, but our kids did what our kids do when there isn’t equipment to play with: they found a puddle and started making their own dirty fun.
-Over the next couple hours while we set up and contemplated what we needed to do to get some of the supplies that we had run out of, they played with chalk, worked on a dirt pile, and made a “potion” in a pothole using dirt, a stick, and a water bottle they took from the truck.
+Over the next couple hours, while we set up and contemplated what we needed to do to get some of the supplies that we had run out of, they played with chalk, worked on a dirt pile, and made a “potion” in a pothole using dirt, a stick, and a water bottle they took from the truck.

 Jeff and I finally decided that we needed to head into the small town to replenish a couple of the supplies that we had inevitably run out of, like bread and milk.
-Convinced that it wouldn’t possibly be big enough to be the town grocery, we drove right past the grocery store and headed out of town.
+Convinced that it couldn’t possibly be big enough to be the town grocery, we drove right past the grocery store and headed out of town.
 The problem?
-We didn’t have service and the next town was least 15 miles away.
+We didn’t have service and the next town was at least 15 miles away.
 Without the help of GPS, we started our search for a store.
-When my data finally kicked in for what seemed to be only a couple minutes, we discovered that the store we had dismissed as being too small for a grocery store was in fact the only grocery store for miles.
+When my data finally kicked in for what seemed to be only a couple of minutes, we discovered that the store we had dismissed as being too small for a grocery store was in fact the only grocery store for miles.
 I was ashamed to admit to myself that I had judged the small town amenities as being insufficient for our needs.
 With more than a little humility, we headed into the sufficiently stocked store, got what we needed, and headed back to our campsite.

 Our night got more complicated when we ran out of propane (something I had forgotten to put on my pre-camping shopping list) while I was cooking.
 Thinking I could get what I needed at the gas station, I discovered I had to wait until one of the main street stores opened in the morning.
 So much for my promise to make bacon, eggs, and sausage for breakfast.